wisp-forest/docs/docs/accessories/developer/itemstack_components.md

 ### Attribute Modifiers

-Any ItemStack can have Attributes added onto such through the `accessories:attributes` item component with such being comprised of a list of attribute entries similar to Minecraft's default implementation.
-Below is an example of such:
+Any ItemStack can have Attributes added onto it with the `accessories:attributes` Item Component.
+It is composed from a list of attribute entries similar to Minecraft's default implementation.
+Below is an example:

 ```JSON
 {